 Korea Future Initiative

-The Korea Future Initiative is a London-based not-for-profit that rescues North Koreans in danger and publishes reports on human rights abuses to support redress for exiles through transitional and conventional justice mechanisms, memory projects, and outreach programmes with exiled communities.
+The Korea Future Initiative is a London-based charity that rescues North Koreans in danger and publishes reports on human rights abuses to support redress for exiles through transitional and conventional justice mechanisms, memory projects, and outreach programmes with exiled communities.

 Our prime focus is on North Korean women, children, and minorities who suffer disproportionately from human rights abuses.
 Our rescue efforts directly aid these vulnerable individuals.
 Our reports fills gaps in global knowledge of the abuses experienced by these groups and provide a more complete picture of the human rights landscape of North Korea.
 Our redress programmes aid the exiled communities in three steps.